 The Blaine Act began the process that led to the repeal of National Prohibition.
 It was officially titled the ‘Joint Resolution proposing an amendment to the Constitution of the United States.’
 The Blaine Act permitted states to form conventions that could ratify the proposed repeal amendment.

-The Cullen-Harrison Act was passed before Prohibition of alcohol was repealed in the U.S. It was widely believed that ratifying the proposed 21st Amendment to repeal National Prohibition might take years.
+The Cullen-Harrison Act was passed before Prohibition of alcohol was repealed in the U.S. People widely believed that ratifying the proposed 21st Amendment to repeal National Prohibition might take years.
 However, there was strong popular support to permit the consumption of beverages with a low alcoholic content even sooner.
 Prohibition was creating serious problems and many people strongly opposed it.
 People also thought that producing beer would immediately increase employment during the Depression.
 And, of course, it would generate tax revenue.

 The President said passing the law was ‘of the highest importance.’
 Congress acted quickly.
 The President signed the Cullen-Harrison Act into law on March 22, 1933.
 It became effective on April 7, 1933.
 April 7 is now National Beer Day.